leandromoreira/digital_video_introduction/README.md

 > **Each coefficient is formed using all the pixels**
 >
 > It's important to note that each coefficient doesn't directly map to a single pixel but it's a weighted sum of all pixels.
-This amazing graph shows how the first and second coefficient are calculated, using weights which are unique for each index.
+This amazing graph shows how the first and second coefficient is calculated, using weights which are unique for each index.
 >
 > ![dct calculation](/i/applicat.jpg "dct calculation")
 >